 The California Geological Survey operates the following major programs:

-The Earthquake Engineering and Strong Motion Instrumentation Program obtains critical data for structural engineering and seismological purposes through a statewide network of strong-motion instruments.
+The Strong Motion Instrumentation Program obtains critical data for structural engineering and seismological purposes through a statewide network of strong-motion instruments.
 These instruments, installed both on the ground and in hundreds of different types of structures, are monitored and maintained by SMIP.
 This program currently oversees approximately 1,300 strong motion stations (over 8,500 instruments) across the state.

 Strong shaking on the ground and in structures caused by earthquakes is recorded and provided to structural engineers to help design earthquake-resilient structures.
 SMIP data, also, are used to aid emergency response personnel following an earthquake, help improve building codes, and assist local governments in their general plan development process.
 The Strong Motion Instrumentation Program has partnered with the U.S. Geological Survey to establish the Center for Engineering Strong Motion Data, which processes, archives, and makes available to the structural engineering community vital earthquake strong motion data from around the world.